dotnet/designs/accepted/2024/observable_collection.md

   controls whether the collection view will translate bulk events to individual events.
   - Pro: Simpler API for the base, with an opt-out switch at the level of WPF.
-  - Con: Needs more investigation to determine feasibility.
+  - Con: Needs more investigation to determine feasibility, would only be helpful for WPF

 * **Separate API**.
 We could add a new interface `IBatchedNotifyCollectionChanged` interface that `ObservableCollection<T>`